yanping/rue-tuscany/about/index.markdown

 	$ heroku open

 The second last command basically pushes updates to Heroku after the initial push of Heroku application (first step: `$ git push ... master`).
 In the above example, both push to Github and Heroku.
 It's not necessary to push to Github.
 The push was only meant to share the structure of the code.
 To test if the site has been hosted properly on Heroku, the last command will open the address of Heroku application.
 The Heroku application will reflect the actual site.

+More information about this site's mechanics or colophon can be found at my [first blog post](/website/first-post.html), as well as at the [update](/website/starting-over.html) for changes so far.
+The site template is adapted from [Mark Reid] (http://mark.reid.name).

 A Little About Me
 =================